MastodonC/kixi.hecuba/README.md

 ## Usage

-Clone the repo, and then lein repl or cider-jack-in as you prefer
+To start the server, clone the repo, and then lein repl or cider-jack-in as you prefer

 ```
 (go)